Calculate the Size of Filebase Buckets using PowerShell

 Learn how to calculate the size of Filebase Buckets using PowerShell.

 PowerShell is a task automation and configuration management program created by Microsoft that consists of a command-line shell interface and a built-in scripting language.
-PowerShell is available for Windows, macOS, and Linux operating systems.
+PowerShell is available for operating systems.

 Read below to learn how to calculate the size of Filebase Buckets using PowerShell.

-Filebase would like to thank Trevor Sullivan from CBTNuggets for the original version and publication of this tutorial guide.
+Filebase would like to thank Trevor Sullivan from CBTNuggets for the of this tutorial guide.

 First, we need to install the Amazon S3 module for use with Filebase.
 Install this module with the command: